Highest and Best Use Analysis

 Operating Intelligence

-How AI Highest & Best Use Analysis runs once it is live
+How Highest and Best Use Analysis runs once it is live

 AI runs the first three steps autonomously.